Resume formats and samples

-Most advice says no. Why not?
-Many reasons, including quality, the need for employers to be consistent in how they consider applicants, videos can be time-consuming to view, potential for allegations of bias, and sometimes the job-seeker looks foolish.
+There are problems with the concept, including: quality; the need for employers to be consistent in how they consider applicants; videos can be time-consuming to view; potential for allegations of bias; and sometimes the job-seeker looks foolish.

-Keep in mind that a video resume is not the same as a video work sample that you might include in a portfolio.
-There are occasions when providing a video work sample may be very appropriate to provide when applying for jobs related to video production or broadcasting.
+And a video resume is not the same as a video work sample that you might include in a portfolio if you were applying for a video production or broadcasting job.

-If someone says to create a video resume, look at why: Usually they are trying to sell you something!
+If someone says to create a video resume, look at why: often they are trying to sell you something.

 More about video resumes:

 - Video Resumes: Helpful Trend or Half-Baked Fad?